Heavy-Tailed NGG Mixture Models: Introduction

-A second contribution of the paper rests on the development of two classes of heavy-tailed mixture models and the assessment of their relative merits.
+A second contribution of the paper rests on the study of two classes of heavy-tailed mixture models and the assessment of their relative merits.
 The heavy-tailed mixture models devised here have links with the phase-type scale mixtures of \cite{bladt2018} and the infinite mixtures of Pareto distributions of \cite{tressou2008}.
-Our focus differs however from these papers in several important ways.
-Some key differences are that we take a general view of heavy-tailed Pitman--Yor mixtures and take advantage of our novel characterization of its tail.
-In addition, by keeping a general focus in mind, our theoretical and numerical analyses will reveal that there are some good reasons for preferring stable process scale mixtures over Pitman--Yor mixtures build from heavy-tailed kernels.
+Our focus differs, however, from these papers in several important ways.
+Some key differences are that we take a general view of heavy-tailed NGG-mixtures and take advantage of our novel characterization of its tail.
+In addition, by keeping a general focus in mind, our theoretical and numerical analyses will reveal that there are some good reasons for preferring NGG scale mixtures over NGG-mixtures built from heavy-tailed kernels.
 Finally, motivated by the fact that heavy-tailed data are frequently multivariate---and since covariates are often available---we further extend the proposed heavy-tailed scale mixture models to model these as well.
-In other words, multivariate extensions of the proposed heavy-tailed mixtures are also devised below along with a predictor-dependent version to learn about the effect of covariates on a multivariate heavy-tailed response.
+In other words, multivariate extensions of the proposed heavy-tailed mixtures are also devised below, along with a predictor-dependent version to learn about the effect of covariates on a multivariate heavy-tailed response.
+Our theoretical and numerical analyses pinpoint a clear preference for NGG scale mixtures over Dirichlet process mixtures of heavy-tailed kernels; overall, NGG scale mixtures tend to have superior numerical performance in the bulk and tails.

 A final comment on the jargon of heavy tails is in order.
-Following the standard convention in the literature on heavy tails \citep[e.g.][]{resnick2007}, here we will characterize these via regular variation \citep{bingham1989}.
+Following the standard convention in the literature on heavy tails \citep[e.g.,][]{resnick2007}, here we will characterize these via regular variation \citep{bingham1989}.
 A distribution function $F(y) = P(Y \leq y)$, or its density $f = \dif F / \dif y$ in case it exists, is said to have a regularly varying tail, with tail index $\alpha \equiv \alpha(F) > 0$, if The smaller the tail index, the slower the decay of the tail, $1 - F(y)$, to 0 as $y \to \infty$, and thus the more heavy-tailed is the distribution.
 Throughout, the notation $1 - F \in \RV_{-\alpha}$ is used to denote that $F$ verifies \eqref{rvdef}.